 If mountaineering is your cup of tea, there are plenty of bush walks in the local area to have you pulling on your hiking boots.

 What might catch your eye is the spectacular bird watching and night-time star gazing.
-Every room has a telescope for your use so getting right into these slow pastimes is easy done.
+Every room has a pair of binoculars and a star guide for your use so getting right into these slow pastimes is easy done.
 Come nightfall, there is a big open fire in the reception you are free to light up, whet your whistle and maybe make some new friends.